zed-industries/zed/docs/src/vim.md

 - From `vim-surround`, `ys`, `cs` and `ds` work.
 Though you cannot add new HTML tags yet.
 - From `vim-commentary`, `gc` in visual mode and `gcc` in normal mode.
 Though you cannot operate on arbitrary objects yet.
 - From `netrw`, most keybindings are supported in the project panel.
+- From `vim-spider`/`CamelCaseMotion` you can use subword motions as described above.

 ## Regex differences